Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

-This article lists the 12 main pros of digital cameras when compared with film cameras.
+Although there are some downsides to digital, this article looks at 12 benefits of digital cameras when compared with film cameras.

 12 Digital Photography Benefits

 - Film is Expensive to Buy and Process

 - Multiple Functions